 Deficient urban planning has often resulted in inadequate freight rail capacity at ports, forcing large volume container movements onto city and inner urban roads, with trucks now contributing significantly to congestion, air and noise pollution and threatening road safety.

-Port rail shuttle services allow decentralization of activities traditionally carried out at ports which are not functionally necessary.
+Port rail shuttle services allow decentralisation of activities traditionally carried out at ports which are not functionally necessary.
 These services include container storage and freight accumulation, blending and distribution.

 In addition to improving local modal connectivity, a more recent intermodal development, land-bridging by rail, affords reliable remote port accessibility for freight in large volumes, more efficiently than by road.